tamershahin/grails-redis-flexible-cache/README.md

 Domain objects, List of POGOs, Scores, ecc, but not mix of that objects).

 With this plugin you save *everything* you need into cache:
-* if it is a domain object the plugin will save its id in the cache and rehydrate it at each cache hit.
+* if it is a domain object the plugin will save its id in the cache and rehydrate it (if requested) at each cache hit.
 * if it is a plain object the plugin will cache it as it is.
-* if it is a Collection or a Map instance the plugin will iterate over it, preserving keys and/or order, and check what to save to the cache, for example you can have a Map with POGOs and Domain Classes and the plugin will save them accordingly.
+* if it is a Collection or a Map instance the plugin will iterate over it, preserving keys and/or order, and check what to save to the cache.
+For example you can have a Map with POGOs and Domain Classes: the plugin will save them accordingly.

 This means that potentially a <b>lot</b> of data will go to redis, so pay attention to memory and bandwidth consumption!